GeoMOER/geoAI/docs/units/_unit02/unit02-04_visualize_geodata.md

 library(sen2r)
 ```
 ### The sen2r GUI
-The easiest way to use `sen2r` is to open the GUI and use it in interactive mode.
-Do this by using the function of the same name.
+First of all, the easiest way to use `sen2r` is to open the graphical user interface and use it in interactive mode.
+However, here you have to choose from a large number of setting options.
+The knowledge required for this is also necessary for the command line version presented below.
+You can automate both interfaces.
+We recommend the API but it is up to you.
+Use the function with the same name.me.

 ```r
 sen2r:sen2r()